JoJoTawk/C2-GLG204-2020/README.md

     - User can create a post.
     - Maybe (User can view news feed based on the posts from the users (s) is following.)

+Time To Add JWT to authenticate user

+ - Auth Service responsibilities
+ - Registering new users.
+ - Validating user credentials and issue a token.
+ - Stores and retrieves users profile.
+ - Manages users.
+ - Sends a message whenever a user created/updated.
+(If I had Time)

+MongoDB to store data
+Apache Kafka to notify Services

+install them on docker and docker compose instead of installing them on my Mac :) (Docker for C1 also include this in the Video)